 If warm air is allowed to enter into your home and come in contact with a cold surface, or vice versa, the result is condensation.
 This process often goes unnoticed in a cold basement or crawl space, places that can be a breeding ground for mold.
 The first step for preventing mold involves creating an effective building envelope around your home that will stop this exchange of warm and cold air from happening.

 Polyurethane spray foam insulation is an effective and reliable way to seal up any gaps or cracks that may exist within your home.
 Not only will the use of spray foam insulation stop the infiltration of moisture into your home, but it also deprives any mold spores of a food source.

 Proper ventilation is essential for circulating air around your home in order to avoid the accumulation of moisture.
 You might consider covering the vents in your attic and adding a fan, ensuring that all windows are properly sealed, and applying weather stripping around all doors.

 Clearly, spray foam insulation does much more than just insulate.
 It will control indoor humidity and condensation, and therefore prevent mold from growing and spreading.
 Spray foam insulation is the ultimate weapon against mold.
 It will not only keep you and your family comfortable and healthy, but it can also make sure that there’s no way for pesky fungus to invade!

 Imagine never having to worry about mold again.
 With the help of spray foam insulation, this is a reality many people are experiencing and enjoying.
-Spray foam installation has proven effective in preventing molds from flourishing in areas like crawlspaces or hidden spaces that might otherwise be difficult for homeowners to clean or access themselves.
-During peak periods when moisture can grow unchecked- in attics, basements, or any other awkward space you could possibly imagine!
+Spray foam installation has proven effective in preventing mold from taking over in areas like crawlspaces, or other hidden spaces that might otherwise be difficult for homeowners to access or clean themselves.